KungPhoo/ba67-basic/readme.md

 strings are mapped back to PETSCII.
 See [Annex G](#annex) for details.

+### D64 file storage
+Using `CHDIR "filename.d64` you can use a D64 file as if it was a directory.
+You can load ans save files to the d64 disk.
+Beware, the support is very limited.
+Some files will not be restored.
+Deleted files really get deleted.
+The d64 file is not updated.
+Rather, it will be completely written from scratch using the file data that was read from the disk file before writing to it.

+Saving files is always as type PRG which is the tokenized BASIC file format.
+You might lose data from your BA67 file because not all Unicode code points can be converted, obviously.

 ### Cloud file storage
-With `CLOUD` you can specify a webserver, that BA67 can use as a remote drive.
+With `CLOUD` you can specify a web server, that BA67 can use as a remote drive.
 There are no subdirectories on a cloud storage.
 You simply `CHDIR "CLOUD"` to navigate the current directory